WandererXII/lila-gif/README.md

 More than 95% of the rendering time is spent in LZW compression.

 For animated games, frames only contain the changed squares on transparent background.
-The example below is the last frame of the animation.
+The example below is a frame from the animation.

 ![Example frame](/example-frame.gif)